Reduced visibility hampers Alaska plane wreckage effort

 Holland America Line confirmed the five passengers on the flight had been traveling on the company's ship Nieuw Amsterdam, which was nearing the end of seven-day Alaska cruise.

-Ketchikan is a popular stop for cruise ships visiting Alaska, and sightseeing excursions, such as those to Misty Fjords National Monument, are among the options for exploring the area while off the ship.
+Ketchikan is a popular stop for cruise ships visiting Alaska, and sightseeing excursions, such as those to Misty Fjords National Monument, are among options for cruise passengers exploring the area while they are off the ship.

 The cruise line said the excursion the passengers were on was not sold by Holland America Line.

-The plane's emergency beacon was activated about 11:20 a.m.
-Thursday, the U.S. Coast Guard has said.
+The plane's emergency beacon was activated about 11:20 a.m. on Thursday, the U.S. Coast Guard has said.

-A helicopter company reported seeing wreckage on a ridgeline in the search area, and Coast Guard crew members found the wreckage around 2:40 p.m.
+A helicopter company reported seeing wreckage on a ridgeline in the search zone, and Coast Guard crew members found the wreckage around 2:40 p.m.
 They reported no survivors, the Coast Guard said.

-Weather conditions at the site included mist and light rain, the Coast Guard said.